Commercial Networking, Cameras & Access · Lubbock, Texas

 Most West Texas businesses are stitched together with a camera guy from Facebook, an unlicensed cable puller, and an MSP six hours away in Dallas.
 It works.
 Until it doesn't.
 And when it doesn't, here's what one outage actually costs you.

-- 02Unrecorded break-in$8,000+When the $200 Amazon kit didn't capture the plate, the face, or the entry.
-Insurance fights the claim.
-You lose.
+- 02Unrecorded break-inInsurance fightWhen the cheap kit didn't capture the plate, the face, or the entry.
+Insurance carriers fight claims with no usable footage.

-- 04MSP windshield time$650 / visitBilled from Dallas.
-Half a day of driving you paid for.
+- 04MSP windshield timeHalf a day billedOut-of-area MSP driving in.
+Half a day of travel on your invoice.
 They're gone before they understand the building.

-- 05Failed TDPS audit$5,000 fineTexas DPS audits unlicensed installers.
-The fine lands on you, the property owner.
+- 05Failed TDPS auditTDPS fineTexas DPS audits unlicensed installers.
+The fine lands on the property owner.
 Not the contractor who sold you the camera.

 Or just hire it done right once.